google-deepmind/mujoco/doc/APIreference.rst

 API functions
 -------------

-| The main header `mujoco.h <https://github.com/deepmind/mujoco/blob/main/include/mujoco.h>`_ exposes a very large number of functions.
-However the functions that
-  most users are likely to need are a small fraction.
-For example, simulate.cc which is as elaborate as a MuJoCo application is likely to get, calls around 40 of these functions, while basic.cc calls around 20.
+The main header `mujoco.h <https://github.com/deepmind/mujoco/blob/main/include/mujoco.h>`_ exposes a very large number of functions.
+However the functions that most users are likely to need are a small fraction.
+For example, ``simulate.cc`` which is as elaborate as a MuJoCo application is likely to get, calls around 40 of these functions, while basic.cc calls around 20.
 The rest are explosed just in case someone has a use for them.
-This includes us as users of MuJoCo - we do our own work with the public library instead of relying on internal builds.
+This includes us as users of MuJoCo -- we do our own work with the public library instead of relying on internal builds.

-| A drawback of this liberal function exposure policy is that documenting of all them properly is not realistic.
-Of
-  course we can always add documentation, and we encourage users to ask questions on the Forum about functions they would like to use but do not find sufficiently documented.
-The documentation below contains the comments from the header file, with some additional comments regarding groups of functions or commonly used functions.

 .. _Activation: